comar1-ncompass/qa-playwright-dashboard-v2/readme.md

-# QA Playwright Dashboard v2 — Quick Reference
+# QA Dashboardv2 Playwright Automation — Quick Reference

 ## 1. How to Run